Costa Mesa Bark Park

 Costa Mesa Skate Park was designed to include different areas that can accommodate skaters and skateboarders who have various levels of ability.
 Only skateboards and roller skates are allowed in the park

-The 210-acres of public land in Fairview Park contain open fields, trails, hills and a forested sanctuary.
+The 208 acres of public land in Fairview Park contain open fields, trails, hills and a forested sanctuary.
 It’s a wonderful park for horseback riding, hiking, walking, running and biking enthusiasts.

 There are 3 shelters, 3 restrooms, 5 barbecues, 30 picnic tables, one playground, one baseball field, 2 softball fields, a utility field, 12 tennis courts, an amphitheater and a lake with a waterfall in TeWinkle Park.

-Lions Park has 13 picnic tables, two barbecues, one hot coal dispenser, one electric outlet, a drinking fountain, a shelter, a restroom, one playground and one softball field with bleachers.
+Lions Park has a library, 13 picnic tables, two barbecues, one hot coal dispenser, a playground and one softball field with bleachers.

 Upper Newport Bay